linghengqian/graalvm-trace-metadata-smoketest/README.md

 # Start nativeTest

 - In Windows 11, Jetbrains IntelliJ IDEA Ultimate installed by Jetbrains Toolbox AppImage under WSLg.
-- Note, when executing unit tests implemented by GraalVM Truffle, be sure to additionally use `sdk use java 17.0.7-ms`
+- ~~Note, when executing unit tests implemented by GraalVM Truffle, be sure to additionally use `sdk use java 21.0.2-ms`~~ Complete the survey on the ShardingSphere side
 - Maybe you need to execute `su root` to switch to the root user to install grape, because it needs to write files to `/usr/local/bin`.